trustoverip/tswg-did-method-webs-specification/spec/keri.md

 ### Transaction Event Log (TEL)

 [[ref: KERI]] supports an official verifiable data structure, called the [[ref: transaction event log (TEL)]], that binds an [[ref: AID]] to important, non-repudiable actions that must relate with deterministic order to the [[ref: key event]] history in the [[ref: KEL]].
 Transactions that are recorded in a TEL include, for instance, issuance and revocation of verifiable credentials, or the starting or stopping of listeners on a service endpoint.
 Like KELs, TELs are self-certifying and may also be published by witnesses to enhance discoverability and accountability.
+For example see how we anchor [[ref: designated aliases]] as [[ref: verifiable data on a TEL]].

 ### Web Independence